aninda-codaemon/soumitro-pages/SOT-1049/search-results/README.md

 		* form fields: fcraCheckbox2
 		* showNextModal() on form submit
 * foundDataModal() - function binded to the ninth (9th) modal {} in modals []
+	* trackNL tracks when modal is viewed
+	* click event binded to `.data-modal-confirm` redirects to the next page (subscribe) after a 300ms timeout
 * scanningSocialMediaReset()
 * resetModalFlow()
 * event handlers (not functions - jquery events)